TheFifthRider/simply-roleplaying-webapp/readme.md

 # Simply Roleplaying Webapp
 The webapp code behind the system (and the system itself!)

-## Building the webapp
+## Building and running the webapp
-The webapp is a simple Flask webapp, built with Python 3.
+The webapp is built with mkdocs, so building and executing it is as simple as `mkdocs serve`

-## Running the website locally
-The webapp is packaged with both waitress (for Windows machines) and gunicorn (for Linux / OSX machines) to serve the Flask server locally. runServer.sh will pick which of these to use and will host the website on port 80 of your localhost.

 ## Licenses